build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 }
 ```

-* And we have our hashtags ready for Picturesocial!
-If you wanna clone the whole API Project you can do it with the following command:
+Now, we have our hashtags ready for Picturesocial!
+If you want to clone the API Project, you can do it with the following command:

 ```
 [git clone https://github.com/aws-samples/picture-social-sample/](https://github.com/aws-samples/picture-social-sample.git) -b ep5
 ```

-If you get here that means that you are now using Artificial Intelligence services on AWS!
-In the next post we are going to learn about service integration and access at pod level using Kubernetes and IAM with Open ID Connect and we are going to deploy this API to Kubernetes!
+If you got here, that means you are now using artificial intelligence services to label images!
+In the next post, we are going to learn about service integration, access at the pod level using Kubernetes, AWS IAM with Open ID Connect, and then we will deploy this API to Kubernetes!